Fiber product homotopy method for multiparameter eigenvalue problems: Continuation procedure

 The matrices in the Euler and Newton steps will in general look like the one depicted in Figure~\ref{fig:matrix} for a four-parameter eigenvalue problem.
 The $k$ row vectors $\boldsymbol{d}_{1}^\tp, \dots, \boldsymbol{d}_{k}^\tp$ near the bottom right corner and the $(k^2 - k) \times k$ block representing $\bigl[(1-t)\Jac \overline{L}_i+t\Jac G_i\bigr]_{i=1}^k$ on the bottom left corner of the matrix are dense --- recall from Lemma~\ref{lemma:startSystem}, Theorem~\ref{thm:chosenCorrectly}, and the first paragraph of this section that we require the entries in these blocks be generic, i.e., there is zero probability that any of these entries is zero.
 On the other hand, if the matrices $A_{ij} \in \mathbb{C}^{n_i \times n_i}$, $j=0,1,\dots,k$, $i=1,\dots,k$, defining the MEP are sufficiently sparse, then the lighter shaded blocks in the top right part of the matrix representing $H_i(\Lam_i)$ (Euler step) or $H_i(\Lam_i^{(\nl)})$ (Newton step), being the sum of $k+1$ sparse matrices, will also be sparse.
 The darker shaded blocks on the top left part of the matrix representing $B_i(\xv_i)$ (Euler step) or $B_i(\xv_i^{(\nl)})$ (Newton step) are expected to be dense, as the column vectors in these blocks are each a product of a sparse matrix and a dense vector.

-It follows from \cite[Theorem~5.2.1]{AG1990} that the Euler--Newton predictor-corrector method described above will converge to the solution of the target system if the step sizes are sufficiently small and the approximate start solution is sufficiently close to the actual start solution.
-Quantifying what it means to have a sufficiently small step size and sufficiently close start solution is still an active area of research, but we will see in Sections~\ref{sec:rand}--\ref{sec:sing} ample numerical evidence of stable convergence to true solutions (even for singular MEPs).
-Indeed, the results in Sections~\ref{sec:rand}--\ref{sec:sing} are the outcomes of thousands of MEPs --- a single value in the tables and figures often represents an aggregate over tens or hundreds of runs --- and we did not encounter any instance where our implementation of Euler--Newton had failed to converge.
+The Euler--Newton predictor-corrector method will converge to the solution of the target system if the step sizes are sufficiently small and the approximate start solution is sufficiently close to the actual start solution \cite[Theorem~5.2.1]{AG1990}.
+Quantifying the ``sufficiently small'' and ``sufficiently close'' is still an active area of research, but we will see in Sections~\ref{sec:rand}--\ref{sec:sing} ample numerical evidence of stable convergence to true solutions (even for dimension-deficient singular MEPs).
+Indeed, the results in Sections~\ref{sec:rand}--\ref{sec:sing} are from thousands of MEPs --- a single value in the tables/figures represents an aggregate over tens or hundreds of runs --- and we did not encounter any instance where Euler--Newton failed to converge.